mehmetgoren/feniks/README.md

     * Imagehash:  good accuracy and high performance.
 It is suitable for low cost  devices like Raspberry PI or Jetson Nano
     * PSNR: Similar to Imagehash

-* Re-streaming via RTMP to reduce the number of connections to your camera
+* Re-streaming via media server to reduce the number of connections to your camera
     <img src="gallery/loopback_arc.png" />

 **Currently Developing Features List (Ordered By Release Date)**
-1. H265 and [go2rtc](https://github.com/AlexxIT/go2rtc) support is comming.
-2. Positive/negative list support for facial recognition.
+1. Positive/negative list support for facial recognition.
-3. Adding camera location info registration support by Google Maps.
+2. Adding camera location info registration support by Google Maps.
-4. Adding Amazon S3, Microsoft OneDrive and Dropbox support as cloud providers.
+3. Adding Amazon S3, Microsoft OneDrive and Dropbox support as cloud providers.
-5. Making ONVIF support more compatible and superior like adding PTZ (Pan-Tilt-Zoom Support for Cameras) support.
+4. Making ONVIF support more compatible and superior like adding PTZ (Pan-Tilt-Zoom Support for Cameras) support.
-6. Adding Tensorflow/PyTorch Pose Estimation deep-learning models.
+5. Adding Tensorflow/PyTorch Pose Estimation deep-learning models.
-7. Adding Windows support.
+6. Adding Windows support.